rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 ***TEST STEPS:***

 **GEN1 Behavior Testing Steps**
-1. Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent
+1. Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent via Java SDK
     *	Step1: Connect ADLS gen1 with service principal (SPN)
     *	Step2 : Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent

 **GEN2 Behavior Testing Steps**
-1. Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent
+1. Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent via Java SDK
      *	Step1: Connect ADLS gen2 with service principal (SPN)
      *	Step2: : Create dir2/dir3/a.txt or dir2/dir3/dir4 when non owner user has wx permission on parent